abhijeetviswam/abhijeetviswam.github.io/_posts/2022-03-15-get-going-with-git.md

 back.

-Few weeks pass and you get another call from Elon, Apparently newest data from Mars suggests that martians use light to speak instead of sound ( I know, martians are weird ), so you need to update your code.
+Few weeks pass and you get another call from Elon, Apparently newest data from Mars suggests that martians use sign language and not speech, so you need to update your code.

-Not the news you expected to hear from Elon.
-But whatever, you go back to your laptop, chuck all the voice recognition code, replace all that with image recognition to decipher all the lights and colors martians use to communicate.
+Not the news you expected to hear.
+But whatever, you get back to your laptop, chuck all the voice recognition code, replace all that with image recognition to decode the martian sign language.

 But now your version of the code has stuff Satoshi doesn't have and Satoshi's version has stuff you don't have.

 The phone rings again.
 We got more data from Mars.
-Looks like martians use both light and sound to talk.
+Looks like martians uses a combination of sign language and voice to talk.
 So looks like you need both voice recog and image recog to talk to them.

 "_But...
 But...
 But...
 I just deleted all that cause you said we don't need it anymore_ 🥺. _And how do I add Satoshi's code into the app?
 His files would have